malucoxtreme/malucoxtreme/README.md

 - 👋 Hi, I’m @malucoxtreme
 - 👀 I’m interested in tecnology and coffee
 - 🌱 I’m currently learning node.js
-- 📫 How to reach me twitter @malucoxtreme and only
+- 📫 How to reach me just on twitter @malucoxtreme and only.
 - Some news i'll post here!
 <!---
 malucoxtreme/malucoxtreme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.